 Books & Publications

-Enigma Uncovered, co-written with my husband Howard Jennings, is due out late 2022.
-The aim of the book is to bring the world of the Enigma machine and codebreaking during the Second World War to the nontechnical reader.
+Enigma Uncovered, co-written with my husband Howard Jennings, aims to bring the world of the Enigma machine and codebreaking during the Second World War to the nontechnical reader.

 Background: World War 2 (WW2) saw the establishment of a group of mathematicians, scientists, linguists and several thousand lay people at a site called Bletchley Park in Buckinghamshire, England.
 Their role during the war was to break coded messages that were sent by the Germans via radio signal.
 The Enigma machine was one of the methods used to code these messages.
 The machine was slowly developed into a form by the Germans that was believed to be so sophisticated that the messages coded by it could not be broken.
 Despite this, the team at Bletchley Park were able to use their expertise (together with that of Polish mathematicians before them in the 1930s) to crack the codes as early as 1940.

 The book serves as a general guide to the Enigma machine covering the mechanical workings, the coding, the breaking of the code and the history.
 The explanation of the complicated coding and codebreaking of the Enigma machine is unique and uses everyday language and examples.

 Our book gives particular attention to the Enigma I model which was the one most widely used during WW2.
 A clear description of the development the Enigma I machine is given along with a backdrop of comparisons to other models.
 A chapter is devoted to the mechanical workings of the Enigma I using rare photos of a dismantled machine as illustration.
 The coding process of the Enigma I is described in simple steps and a demonstration is given as to why the coded messages it produced were so difficult to break.
 We explain with simple examples why the number of possible codes is so high as this is often difficult for people to understand.
 Stories about the personalities involved in the history of the Enigma machine are told to keep the reader interested.